 How to Boost Your Social Media Presence Instantly

-If you’re an entrepreneur and you want to increase your social media presence while encouraging more engagement, then this episode is for you.
+Who should listen: If you’re an entrepreneur and you want to increase your social media presence while encouraging more engagement, then this episode is for you.

-The action item: These platforms are hubs for lively, cooperative, and productive engagement.
+Action item: These platforms are hubs for lively, cooperative, and productive engagement.
 Become active on at least one of them, and experience a new way to garner attention.

-Since the beginning of the COVID-19 pandemic, use of social media has increased beyond any previously anticipated projections.
+Since the beginning of the COVID-19 pandemic, the use of social media has increased beyond any previously anticipated projections.

 Quarantines created a need for new ways to connect with others.
 In 2020, the number of worldwide social media users was 3.6 billion, and by 2025, is expected to increase by nearly another billion.
 In Q3 of 2020, Pinterest alone grew by 37% year-over-year to 442 million users.